zml/zml/docs/README.md

 ### Greetings, Programs!

-If you want run our example models, please head over to [Getting Started](./tutorials/getting_started.md).
+If you want to run our example models, please head over to [Getting Started](./tutorials/getting_started.md).

 Ready to write some code?
 Try starting with [your first model in ZML](./tutorials/write_first_model.md), or familiarize yourself with the high-level [ZML concepts](./learn/concepts.md) first.